peterjc/thapbi-pict/docs/examples/woody_hosts/assess.rst

 This time the ``OVERALL`` line says we had 32 TP, 8 FP, 13 FN and 867 TN.
 Their total, 32+8+13+867 = 920 = 4 * 230, is the number of samples times the
 number of species in the database.

-This time notice all the per-species lines have TP+FP+FN+TN=4 as there were 4 samples.

 Running assessment as part of pipeline
 --------------------------------------